 - Step three – return the butter/chickpea flour to heat and add remaining ingredients.
 Bring lemon curd to a boil, stirring constantly.

-- Boil for 3 minutes until the sugar has dissolved and the curd begins to thicken.
+- Step four – boil for 3 minutes until the sugar has dissolved and the curd begins to thicken.

-- Remove from heat, transfer to a glass container to let cool completely.
+- Step five – remove from heat, transfer to a glass container to let cool completely.

 It’s that simple!

 Uses for Lemon Curd

 Okay, it sounds delicious but what do I DO with lemon curd?
 Lemon curd has many uses.

 - It can be used as the filler for cake